A PDF of this information is available HERE

 Hydroxycarbamide (hydroxyurea) is a medication used to treat myeloproliferative neoplasms (MPNs).
 It is currently the drug most frequently prescribed to treat MPNs worldwide.

 The drug is known by several names.
-It is also called hydroxycarbamide.
 It goes under the brand name Hydrea® in Australia.
-Hydroxycarbamide (hydroxyurea) is used to treat all three main types of MPNs: polycythaemia vera (PV), essential thrombocythaemia (ET) and myelofibrosis (MF).
+It is also called hydroxyurea.
+Hydroxycarbamide is used to treat all three main types of MPNs: polycythaemia vera (PV), essential thrombocythaemia (ET) and myelofibrosis (MF).

-Hydroxycarbamide (hydroxyurea) comes as a capsule and is taken by mouth.
-Hydroxycarbamide (hydroxyurea) is available in Australia in 500 mg (0.5 g) pink and aqua capsules.
+Hydroxycarbamide comes as a capsule and is taken by mouth.
+Hydroxycarbamide is available in Australia in 500 mg (0.5 g) pink and aqua capsules.

 Blood cells originate from stem cells.
 Stem cells are master cells that divide and mature into the different types of blood cells: red blood cells, white blood cells and platelets.
 The marrow in our bones acts as a factory for the division and maturation of these stem cells into blood cells.
 Each new blood cell contains DNA that carries all the instructions the cell needs to grow and function.
 Once the blood cells have matured they leave the bone marrow and enter our blood stream.